btbatw/www.btbatw.org/support.md

 ## Support BTBA

-For the past 10 years, BTBA has successfully created a thriving community that attracts hundreds of talents in the biology-related or health-related fields to learn and grow together.
-Your donation and support will help us host annual symposia, seminars, workshops, and social events to enhance scientific collaborations, to foster career development, and to encourage in-depth communication and connection.
+For the past 10 years, BTBA has successfully built a thriving community that attracts hundreds of talented individuals in the biology and health-related fields, allowing them to learn and grow together.
+Your donation and support will help us host annual symposia, seminars, workshops, and social events that foster scientific collaboration, support career development, and encourage meaningful communication and connection.

 **Your donation is**